 Martial arts are the most practiced combat sports in the world.
 There are many reasons why people engage in martial arts; some practice to improve flexibility while others join martial arts classes to acquire self-defense skills.

-But one of the most common questions that most people who are interested in martial arts ask is whether the techniques acquired can work in a real situation such as street fights.
+But one of the most common questions that most people who are interested in martial arts ask is whether the techniques acquired can work in real situations such as street fights.
 If you also ask the same question, then today you are in the right place.

 So, are martial arts useless in a fight?
 Are martial arts useless?
 In this article, we tell you whether martial arts are helpful or useless in a real fight situation.
 Make sure you read until the end so that you don’t miss out on anything.